 A trade mark is a way of identifying a unique product or service.
-A good trade mark distinguishes your business from other traders.

 A trade mark is not just ‘a logo’.

-It can be a letter, number, word, phrase, sound, smell, shape, logo, picture, movement, aspect of packaging, or combination of these.
+It can be a letter, number, word, phrase, sound, smell, shape, logo, picture, movement, aspect of packaging, or a combination of these.

 A trade mark is not a design